medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 ## 3 Validation in MedCom FHIR test validation tool

-**NB: The MedCom FHIR test server has been replaced.** You can use the validator at [validator.fhir.medcom](https://validator.fhir.medcom.p1.hosting.kitkube.dk/) instead.
-The newest Implementation Guides for CareCommunication and it's dependencies are uploaded to this validator.
+**NB: The MedCom FHIR test server has been replaced.** You can use the validator at [itb.medcom.dk](https://test.itb.medcom.dk/) instead.

 **How to use [MedComs FHIR validator](https://validator.fhir.medcom.dk/)**

+1. Click the button "try out our demos"
+2. Click "My conformance statements" in the left side navigation menu
-1. Open the drop down menu named: Common Validation Options: Select the MedCom FHIR standard you would like to validate aginst.
+3. Navigate to the standard you want to validate
+4. Click on the play button
+5. Click on "Start" in the upper right corner

-2. Paste your FHIR Bundle into the text field or upload your Bundle as a file.
+6. Paste your FHIR Bundle into the popup dialog

-3. Click the “Validate” button and see the result.
+7. Click on the Validate step to see errors/warnings/information messages

+### Extras
+It is also possible to validate your FHIR resources yourself.
+More information can be found [here](https://confluence.hl7.org/spaces/FHIR/pages/35718580/Using+the+FHIR+Validator).